 In mid-1972, Kemper noticed the remarkable number of attractive female college co-eds hitchhiking throughout the region.
 He loaded up his Ford Galaxie with knives, plastic bags, blankets, and handcuffs.
 At first, he simply picked up hitchhikers and dropped them off without harming them, as a type of practice.
 In nine months, Kemper would murder seven hitchiking co-eds, engaging in necrophilia and dismembering the corpses, leaving the remains in plastic bags in remote areas.
 In most cases, he would murder a girl immediately after having a fight with his mother.

 Finally, on April 20, 1973, the real object of his hostility, his mother, goaded him into finally murdering her and grotesquely mutilating her body.
-He then invited his mother's best friend over for dinner, murdered her, stole her automobile, and hit the road.
+He then invited his mother's best friend over for dinner, murdered her, and hit the road.
 He also left a note behind, figuring the police would quickly discover the bodies.
 When they didn't, he began calling them from pay phones but couldn't get anyone to believe him.
 Finally, he was arrested in Colorado after speaking to an officer who knew him.

-Convicted of eight counts of first degree murder, Kemper received a life sentence, which he is currently serving at the California Medical Facility, which typically serves those considered dangerously mentally ill, an assessment Kemper justifiably deserves.
+Convicted of eight counts of first-degree murder, Kemper received a life sentence, which he is currently serving at the California Medical Facility, which typically serves those considered dangerously mentally ill, an assessment Kemper justifiably deserves.

 Ted Bundy Targeted Women With Brunette Hair And A Middle Part

-Although his victims ranged in age from 12 to their late twenties, they were all young women with brown hair, and more specifically, a middle part.
+Although his victims ranged in age from 12 to their late 20s, they were all young women with brown hair, and more specifically, a middle part.
 Ann Rule, a journalist who was close to Bundy, speculates that Bundy chose this type because his killings were triggered when he was rejected by his first girlfriend, Stephanie Brooks, who looked similar to his victims.

 Bundy had a high IQ, and was very careful in his killing methods.
 He studied where he would be able to seize and dispose of victims and purposefully avoid leaving physical evidence.
 His modus operandi was blunt force trauma and strangulation.
 Bundy typically lured victims by wearing a cast or sling, or using crutches and asking for help carrying something to his car.